top of page

 We do this by:

-• By creating a multi-disciplinary Religious Education curriculum that allows our students to explore themes around Theology, Philosophy and Human and Social Sciences.
+• By creating a multi-disciplinary Religious Education curriculum that allows our students to explore themes around Theology, Philosophy, History and Human and Social Sciences.

 • Building opportunities for our students to engage with spiritual, academic texts and art to foster curiosity but also support in our understanding of how ideas and belief are both shaped and expressed.